jnewsome97/windows-containers-quickstart/docs/newlayout/7-ns-explore.md

 ```

 ------
-PLEASE DO NOT DO THESE NEXT STEPS IF YOUR NETCANDYSTORE PODS ARE RUNNING:
-If there the NetCandyStore pod is having any issues you can try to delete and redeploy
+> :warning: **WARNING:** Please do **not** perform the following steps if your NetCandyStore pods are currently running.
+If the NetCandyStore pod is experiencing any issues, you may consider deleting and redeploying it.

 ```shell
 helm uninstall ncs --namespace netcandystore